HumeAI/hume-api-examples/evi-python-example/README.md

 This is a short example of streaming a session with EVI using your device's microphone.

-Please note that the Python SDK is currently supported on Mac and Linux, and not yet on Windows.
+NOTE: The Python SDK is currently supported on Mac and Linux, and not yet on Windows.

 ## Dependencies